Picture Model and Rebuild

 • SvgImage.Clone()

-When to use model editing
+When to use each rebuild path

 • CSS alone is not expressive enough,